Genivia/ugrep/README.md

 To search tarballs for archived PDF files (assuming bash is our shell):

     for tb in *.tar *.tar.gz; do echo "$tb"; tar tfz "$tb" | ugrep '.*\.pdf$'; done

+To recursively search all shell scripts based on extensions and shebangs:

+    ugrep -Rl -tShell '' .

+To recursively search all shell scripts based on extensions only:

+    ugrep -Rl -tshell '' .

+To list all file types and corresponding file extensions and signatures for option `-t`:

+    ugrep -tlist